skoolkid/skoolkit/sphinx/source/commands.rst

                           which to read control files.
 PATH may be '-' for standard input, or '0' to use no control file.
 This option may be used multiple times.
-    -d SIZE, --defb SIZE  Disassemble as DEFB statements of this size when no control file is used.
+    -d SIZE, --defb SIZE  Disassemble as DEFB statements of this size.
     -e ADDR, --end ADDR   Stop disassembling at this address (default=65536).
     -H, --hex             Write hexadecimal addresses and operands in the disassembly.